HarkiritGill/Mercurys-Company/README.md

 -Flashbang replaced with CSGO sound effect
 -Boombox songs replaced with The Chase, Match of the day, Pimp my Ride and Wallace and Gromit themes -Mine Trigger replaced with "yep thats me..."
+-Posters and Paintings replaced by friends and Literally Me characters